73ch61rl/mimmitkoodaa-lab1/README.md

  ![](/screenshots/Picture10b.png?raw=true)

- Note: This example is using a very small amount of pictures so the results will not be too accurate.
+ **Note: This example is using a very small amount of pictures so the results will not be too accurate. **

+The API will accept as few as 10 per class, in this example we used ~20 per category,  but we strongly recommend using a significantly greater amount of images to improve the performance and accuracy of your classifier such as 100s or 1000s of images.